 during games, and practise coping strategies during peer interactions.

-Targets: Emotional regulation, resilience, social flexibility
+Emotional regulation, resilience, social flexibility

 Tween & Teen Social Confidence (Ages 10–16)